“Are there any questions?”

 “Hello everyone, my name is Tatsuda Maki.”
 The blonde Kunoichi said as she waved to the class.
 “I’m a Jounin here in the Sunagakure Force, and Ishida has been kind enough to invite me to tell you all about being a Shinobi.”

 “I think the first thing I’ll start with is the common perception in younger people that being a Shinobi is, quote on quote, awesome,” Maki said, noticing that several of the students looked embarrassed.
-“I’m fully willing to admit that when I first joined the Shinobi Academy, I had the same idea.
+“I’m fully willing to admit that I had the same idea when I first joined the Shinobi Academy.
 So don’t feel bad if you’ve thought that.
 While being a Shinobi has its moments, I wouldn’t personally call it ‘awesome.'”

 “But Shinobi can climb walls, jump from roof to roof, and control wind… right?”

 Maki nodded to the student in the middle who had asked the question, “Yes, we can do all of that, but when all of your enemies can do the same thing, it becomes normal.
 To civilians, it may look like we are strong, and in comparison to them, that is accurate.
 However, for instance, I would not call myself a strong Kunoichi.”